 The Fleet Zoo

 The Fleet Zoo defines the Structural Context of ML systems—from single microcontrollers to warehouse-scale supercomputers.
-Fleets combine hardware nodes, network fabric, and a count to form a complete system that the DistributedModel can analyze.
+Systems entries compose hardware nodes, rack profiles, network fabrics, and cluster counts into complete structures that the DistributedModel, sustainability models, and book LEGO cells can analyze.

 NoteUnderstanding System Hierarchy

 A Fleet = Node × Count + Fabric.
 The Node specifies which accelerator and how many per server box.
+A RackProfile specifies a physical rack composition and power envelope.
 The Fabric specifies how nodes talk to each other (NVLink for intra-node, InfiniBand for inter-node).
 Use the 3D Parallelism tutorial to see how these parameters affect training time.

 Reference Nodes